-- As any other stone, emeralds have imperfections and inclusions.
+- Like any other stone, emeralds have imperfections and inclusions.
 The dealers, however, prefer to refer to them as Jardin (the French word for garden).

 - While it’s the most common cut for emeralds, the rectangle is not the only shape for emeralds.
-It can be cut in a variety of shapes.
+They can be cut in a variety of shapes.

 - Cleaning emeralds with an ultrasonic cleaner is a bad idea – what’s best is cleaning it by hand using warm water.
 You can also coat it with baby oil to prevent it from becoming too brittle.